vaibhavityagi/first-graphql-app/README.md

-# First application build using GraphQL
+# First application built using GraphQL